kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 Like the main provisioning docs there are sections for each support host provider on how to achieve this.
 Follow the section for your selected provider and then move onto the next step.

+Provisioning the required Kubernetes cluster with a cloud provider only requires a few tweaks to your [Environment config file](environment_provision.md#configure-module-settings-environmenttf) (`environment.tf`) - Namely replacing the GitLab Rails and Sidekiq VMs with equivalent k8s Node Pools instead.

+By design, the `environment.tf` file is similar to the one used in a [standard environment](environment_provision.md#configure-module-settings-environmenttf) with the following differences:

+- `gitlab_rails_x` entries are replaced with `webservice_node_pool_x`.
+In the charts we run Puma, etc... in Webservice pods.
+- `sidekiq_x` entries are replaced with `sidekiq_node_pool_x`
+- `supporting_node_pool_x` entries are added for several additional supporting services needed when running components in Helm Charts, e.g. NGINX, etc...
+- `haproxy_external_x` entries are removed as the Chart deployment handles external load balancing.

+Each node pool setting configures the following.
+To avoid repetition we'll describe each setting once:

+- `*_node_pool_count` - The number of machines to set up for that component's node pool
+- `*_node_pool_machine_type` - **GCP only** The [GCP Machine Type](https://cloud.google.com/compute/docs/machine-types) (size) for each machine in the node pool
+- `*_node_pool_instance_type` - **AWS only** The [AWS Instance Type](https://aws.amazon.com/ec2/instance-types/) (size) for each machine in the node pool

+Once the above is configured as desired you can proceed to [provision as standard](environment_provision.md#3-provision).

+Below are examples for an `environment.tf` file with all config for each cloud provider based on a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative):

 ### Google Cloud Platform (GCP)

-Provisioning the required Kubernetes cluster on Google Kubernetes Engine only requires a few tweaks to your [Environment config file](environment_provision.md#configure-module-settings-environmenttf) (`environment.tf`) - Namely replacing the GitLab Rails and Sidekiq VMs with equivalent k8s Node Pools instead.

-Here's an example of a file with all config for a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) and descriptions below:

 ```tf
 module "gitlab_ref_arch_gcp" {